 "Darling, I was really hoping you'd stay."
-It's a plea from my mother; she stands in the doorway, Carrick behind her.
+It's a plea from my mother, who stands in the doorway, Carrick behind her.
 "Kate and Elliot are, too.
 I like having all my chicks under one roof."
 She reaches out and clasps my hand.
 "And we thought we'd lost you this week."

-I roll my eyes.
+Muttering an expletive beneath my breath, I keep my temper in check.
 My siblings seem to be completely oblivious to the drama that is unfolding in front of them.
-I expect this cluelessness from Elliot... but not Mia.
+I expect this cluelessness from Elliot but not from Mia.

 "Stay, son.
 Please."
-My father's eyes bore into me but he appears genial enough.
-It's not like he's just told me that I'm a complete disappointment.
+My father's eyes bore into me, but he appears genial enough.
+It's not like he's just told me that I'm a complete and utter disappointment.